Reports of harassment of women at checkpoints have reached the PNP

 It also called the attention of the Armed Forces of the Philippines through the platform, who eventually requested the complainant to make them aware of the incident’s details as well.

-The complainant reposted her police harassment account in a separate tweet, this time, covering her personal details.
+The complainant reposted her harassment account in a separate tweet, this time, covering her personal details.

 “Reposting to cover my deets.
 Dumaan ako ng checkpoint para bumili ng gamot ng nanay ko, so binigay ko lisensya + quarantine pass ko, pagkabalik sa akin nung sundalo, may pasalubong daw na laman,” the complainant shared.